arqanumapp/.github/profile/README.md

 The application does not use or require any personal data — no email, no phone number, not even a password.
 Instead, identity and authentication are entirely based on ML-DSA (Dilithium5) signatures.

-Every message is encrypted using a unique AES-GCM key, generated separately via ML-KEM for each message.
+Every message is encrypted using a unique AES-GCM key, generated separately via ML-KEM(Kyber 1024) for each message.

 Arqanum is designed as a post-quantum secure communication architecture — offering zero compromise on privacy and long-term cryptographic resilience.